This post may contain affiliate links.

 Originally Cason’s nursery looked something like this.
 It was clean and tranquil.
 The perfect mix of neutral and airy.
 It was a beautiful space to bring our first rainbow baby home to.
 But, then he grew up.
 I can’t believe that little nugget is no longer so little, (no really, he’s huge!) and is just 4 months shy of turning TWO.
 It still hasn’t hit me yet!
 His personality reminds me so much of both of his older brothers with a bit of that toddler feistiness thrown in to keep us on our toes around here.
 Third child will not let you forget about them and Cason is here to tell you that!

 Anyway, as you can recall from his nursery space, we had a little bit of a Cali cool surf theme going on which I decided was still majorly relevant to who he was and the direction I wanted to take his new toddler room.
 With the help of this moon-phase removable wallpaper from Rocky Mountain Decals, I was able to keep the original artwork and elevate it to give off more of a ‘big boy’ status.
-I decided on a small gallery wall above his bed and pulled in a few new art pieces from Minted to compliment the old, in addition to two fun Etsy finds, the “Pray for Surf” wall tapestry and macrame feather leaf that really helped pull it all together.
+I decided on a small gallery wall above his bed and pulled in a few new art pieces from Minted to compliment the old, in addition to two fun new Etsy finds, the “Pray for Surf” wall tapestry and macrame feather leaf that really helped pull it all together.

 Loved that good ‘ol Ikea hack we did before, so of course we made sure to keep them around this time.
 The Ikea spice racks make for the cutest, toddler friendly book shelves.
 I turned one upside down to use as a shelf on Kamryn’s side that you can see more of – here.
 Word to the wise, I hung all of the artwork with command picture hanging strips, which are basically the best way you can go about hanging anything near a two year old.
 Cason’s already tried to pull at them and I’m happy to report that they haven’t budged a bit.

 So sharing a room and truly making it a HIS and HERS space, there were a couple different ways I went about individualizing their differences.
 To make Cason’s side, HIS, we kept his birth poster, but swapped out the frame color to black to really show off the contrast and make it more masculine against Kamryn’s white frame.
 The other thing I did was utilize small throw rugs on top of their larger area rug, to really ground the different decor elements.
-This one I just so happened to find at Target for under $15 and I think the pattern really leant itself to the rest of the components on his side of the room.
+This one I found at Target for under $15 and I think the pattern really leant itself to the rest of the components on his side of the room.

 FULL SOURCE LIST:

 Thanks again to my brand partners for contributing a few of the furniture and decor items!
 I know I always say this but this bedroom was my favorite one yet and I felt so inspired while doing it.
-It’s so awesome to this fun and inviting space for my too youngest babes to grow up in.
+It’s so awesome to have this fun and inviting space for my too youngest babes to grow up in.